 Chinese or Japanese language courses to or beyond the intermediate level

-Introduction to East Asian Studies or HIST 120 and at least two 200-level courses in the humanities and/or social sciences
+Introduction to East Asia (EASN 101) or HIST 120 and at least two 200-level courses in the humanities and/or social sciences

 Study abroad for one or two semesters in Japan or China